graham-thomas/comp-gen-zymo/notebook.md

 ## Comparative genomic analysis between strains of *Zymoseptoria tritici*

-Notebook on reproducing analysis from Hartmann et al., 2017.
-A fungal wheat pathogen evolved host specialization by extensive chromosomal rearrangements.
+Notebook on reproducing the first steps of analysis from Hartmann et al., 2017.

 ### 2021-05-14